 More than one dose of epinephrine may be needed to deal with the reaction.
 You may also receive an inhaled medication such as salbutamol to open the airways, antihistamines or steroids to "tone down" your body's reaction to the allergen, and medications to increase your blood pressure to safe levels (anaphylaxis can cause dangerously low blood pressure).

 After your reaction is treated, your doctor will ask you to remain at the hospital for a period of time.
-This is important, as the reaction may come back within 1 to 72 hours (biphasic anaphylaxis).
+This is important, as the reaction may come back within 72 hours (biphasic anaphylaxis).

 Anaphylaxis can be treated.
 But the best way of dealing with anaphylaxis is to prevent an anaphylactic reaction from happening in the first place.
 Here are a few things you can do to protect yourself: